 Adjusted Gross Income.
 The percentage on Schedule 3, Line 9 is zero if Georgia adjusted gross income (AGI) is zero or negative.
 If the adjusted Federal AGI is zero or negative, the Line 9 percentage is 100%.
 The percentage is also considered to be 100% if both adjusted Federal and Georgia AGI are zero or negative.
 In this case, the taxpayer is entitled to the full exemption amount and deductions.

-LINES 6 - 7, Column A: list adjustments from your federal return on Line 6; list adjustments allowed by Georgia law on Line7.
-See the Line 9 instructions on pages 10 and 11 for adjustments allowed by Georgia law.
+LINES 6 - 7, Column A: List adjustments from your federal return on Line 6; list adjustments allowed by Georgia law on Line 7.
+See the Line 9 instructions on pages 11 and 12 for adjustments allowed by Georgia law.

-LINES 8 A, B and C: add or subtract Lines 6 and 7 from Line 5 of each column.
+LINES 8 A, B and C: Subtract Line 6 from Line 5 in each column; and add or subtract Line 7 from Line 5 in each column.
 Enter the total for each column on Line 8 A, B, and C respectively.

 LINE 12: Add Lines 10 and 11c.